 - Validate key integrity on receipt

-- Evaluation keys don't need same protection as secret keys
+- Evaluation keys don't need the same protection as secret keys

 Multi-Party Scenarios